rukor/I-D/httpbis-tcp/draft.md

 tunables and timeout periods to perform optimally.
 Actual values will depend on how you are scaling the platform, horizontally or vertically, and other connection semantics.
-Changing system limits and altering thresholds will change the behavior of your web service and its dependencies, these dependencies are usually common to other services running on the same system so good planning and testing is advised.
+Changing system limits and altering thresholds will change the behavior of your web service and its dependencies.
+These dependencies are usually common to other services running on the same system, so good planning and testing is advised.

-This is a list of values to consider and some general advice on how they can be modified on Linux systems.
+This is a list of values to consider and some general advice on how those values can be modified on Linux systems.

 ## Number of open files